Dunaden: Early life and racing career

 The horse was purchased for €1,500 as a foal at the Arqana mixed December sale in France in 2006.

 The foal was purchased by Dutch owner/breeder Jetty van der Hulst and grew up at her stud in Nederweert (The Netherlands).
 As a 3-year-old he was claimed out of her stable after winning in France.

 Dunaden showed his Melbourne Cup credentials in early 2011 with a win in the Prix de Barbeville and a second in the Prix Vicomtesse Vigier.
 He prepared for the Melbourne Cup in Australia by winning the Geelong Cup.
 In the Melbourne Cup, he settled back in the running and finished down the middle of the track, hitting the line alongside Red Cadeaux in the closest photo-finish ever in the Melbourne Cup, winning by 5–10 cm.
 He went on to win the prestigious Hong Kong Vase a few weeks later with Red Cadeaux coming home in third.

 On 20 October 2012 Dunaden maintained his undefeated run in Australian races with a win in the 2012 Caulfield Cup, following an outstanding ride from jockey Craig Williams.
 In doing so, Dunaden became the first horse to win the Caulfield Cup from wider than barrier 15 (starting from barrier 18), as well as the first horse to win after being the original horse allotted with the top weight at acceptances (58 kg).
 On 1 May 2019.
 Dunaden died from a paddock accident at the Overbury Stud in England.

 Stud record

 Dunaden is sired by Nicobar, of the rare Byerley Turk sire line.
 Dunaden retired to Overbury Stud in 2014.
 His first progeny began racing as 2-year-olds in 2018.

-Overbury Stud is offering prizemoney premiums of up to sixty-four percent for all Dunaden first-crop race winners during their two and three year-old season.
+Overbury Stud offered prizemoney premiums of up to sixty-four percent for all Dunaden first-crop race winners during their two and three year-old season.

 Dunaden stood for a service fee of £3000, on October First, Standing Live Foal terms.

 Dunaden's first foals, in 2016, sold for an average price of 9,401 English Guineas.